 How Do You Decide on a Destination?

-We try to travel sustainably and focus on slow travel, which means we spend a fairly long time in each place or country and then try to move on to a nearby country so we can travel by land.
+We try to travel sustainably and focus on slow travel, which means we spend a reasonably long time in each place or country and then try to move on to a nearby country to travel by land.
 With me being from England and Jordan from the US, tourist visa times are a big consideration, too, and we plan movement on allotted days in each place.

 Was It Hard For You To Secure Your First Housesitting Gig?
 How Many Applications Did You Have To Send Before You Got Accepted For Your First Assignment?

 Actually, no, we got our first two lined up pretty quickly.
-We made sure we padded out our online profile with lots of information and photos of us with animals.
+We made sure to bolster our online profile with lots of information and photos of us with animals.
 Before housesitting, we lived in Poland, where we regularly cared for two friends’ dogs.

-At that time, I had housesitting in my head, so I’d asked the owners if they’d write a reference for us, which also went up on our profile.
+At that time, I had housesitting in mind, so I asked the owners if they’d write a reference for us, which also went up on our profile.
 So, despite being new to housesitting, we had other experiences to mention.

 What Was Your Favorite Housesitting Experience To Date And Why?